 That should tell you something.
 Those who are really enjoying Pinterest are very visual.

-And sure, you could just pin random, cool stuff you find across the web…but the power behind Pinterest lies in the ability to organize content around a theme or project.
+And, sure, you could just pin random, cool stuff you find across the web, but the power behind Pinterest lies in the ability to organize content around a theme or a project.